-C. Assignment Policy: All assignments are due at the beginning of class on the due dates unless otherwise instructed.
+- C. Assignment Policy: All assignments are due at the beginning of class on the due dates unless otherwise instructed.
 Assignments may include review questions, short essay questions, and definitions.
 Part of these assignments can be on-line through the on-line curriculum, you should log on to the on-line curriculum at the beginning of the semester in order to complete them on time.
 There may be no makeup assignments and no late assignments accepted.
 The dates printed in this syllabus can change.
 Every effort will be made to inform the students of those changes, but the students are ultimately responsible for all assignments regardless of any changed dates.
-Please check the dates with your instructor throughout the course.

-D. Grading Policy/Procedure and/or Methods of Evaluation: All exams, including quizzes and the final exam are mandatory for effective student evaluation.
+Please check the dates with your instructor throughout the course. - D. Grading Policy/Procedure and/or Methods of Evaluation: All exams, including quizzes and the final exam are mandatory for effective student evaluation.
 Exams will cover theory and practical skills pertaining to all aspects of the material presented.
 Adequate study time should be set aside for exam reviews.
 There may be no make up exams.
 If a student's financial records are not clear by the time for finals, the student will not be allowed to take the final exam.

-Course Requirement: All students must participate in the Automotive Service Excellence (ASE) industry certification assessment mentioned above.
+Course Requirement: All students who desire to participate in the Automotive Service Excellence (ASE) industry certification assessment mentioned above must be in good standing in the class, such as have a 70% average or higher.

-Your grade will be determined on the basis of the following factors: Unit exams Written assignments, pop quizzes, and attendance = 25% Unit skills tests or lab sheets = 50% (approximately 4) Final Exam = 25%
+Your grade will be determined on the basis of the following factors:

+Unit exams Written assignments, pop quizzes, and attendance = 25%

+Unit skills tests and/or lab sheets = 50% (approximately 4)

+Final Exam = 25%

 A unit skills test is a measure of how well you follow instructions, your safety in the shop, your use of tools, your cleanliness in the work area and your attention to detail while you perform diagnostics or repairs within a required time period.
+If you're late for a skills test the following will happen; 0 to 5 minutes late = -10pts; more than 5 min. but less than 10 min. late = -20pts; more than 10 min. but less than 15 min.late = -30pts.
+If you are more than 15 minutes late your will have earned a "0" for the test.

 A task sheet is used to plan and track students while they perform required skills in the shop.

 This is not used to average your grade, but it is a professional evaluation of how well you work independently and your level of expertise in completing assigned tasks.
 Prospective employers will want to see this during an interview, so please follow the shop and repair procedures to the best of your ability.

-C. E. Special Requirements: A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
+B. E. Special Requirements: A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
 No smoking, chewing, or dipping is permitted in the building or outside the back doors of the shop and food and drinks are not allowed in any classroom, lab or shop.
 These activities will be limited to break time in the designated areas only.
 Breaks will be limited to 20 minutes.
 A detailed list of lab/shop guidelines will be handed to you at the beginning of class, you are expected to follow them whenever you are in the shop.
 Please turn off all cell phones, pagers, etc. during class.
 Do not park on the back lot unless preauthorized by your instructor, unauthorized vehicles can be towed at the owner's expense.